FirstBank Partners with Hispanic Owned Businesses to Provide Freebies All Month Long during Hispanic Heritage Celebration

 Reinvented campaign incentivizes residents to support local, Hispanic-owned restaurants, while celebrating diversity in entrepreneurship

-/EIN News/ -- LAKEWOOD, Colo., Aug.
-31, 2020 (GLOBE NEWSWIRE) -- Celebrating Hispanic Heritage Month with in-branch events and free food has been an annual tradition for FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good.”
-And it's a tradition the bank plans to continue despite the pandemic's impact on communities across the country.
+/EIN News/ -- PHOENIX, Ariz., Aug.
+31, 2020 (GLOBE NEWSWIRE) -- FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good,” will celebrate National Hispanic Heritage Month with its annual “Fiesta Friday” campaign during the month of September.
+A tradition the bank plans to continue despite the pandemic's impact on communities across the country.

-This year, FirstBank is partnering with Hispanic-owned businesses to provide free food and treats to customers every Friday in September.
-To participate and receive the free item, customers must mention “FirstBank’s Fiesta Friday” when ordering in person or over the phone from the following restaurants on September 4, 11, 18 and 25.
+FirstBank has partnered with What A Sub to provide one free small sub to customers every Friday in September, including September 4, 11, 18, and 25.
+To participate and receive the free item, customers must mention “FirstBank’s Fiesta Friday” when ordering in person or over the phone.

-“We’re proud of our long-standing relationships with all the communities we serve,” said FirstBank CEO Jim Reuter.
-“This year, we are embracing diversity in entrepreneurship and supporting local business in a safer, socially distant way.
-We are excited to feature and help bolster these amazing Hispanic-owned businesses and welcome everyone to participate in our annual Hispanic Heritage Month celebration.”
+“We are excited to feature a local Hispanic-owned restaurant during our Fiesta Friday events,” said Joel Johnson, Market President at FirstBank.
+“We encourage everyone to partake in our annual Hispanic Heritage celebration, and embrace the diversity that strengthens our business community.”

-As a part of its multicultural initiative, FirstBank also opened its Multicultural Banking Center (MBC) in early 2020.
-The MBC joins the company’s list of Spanish and Asian Banking Centers, where customers can receive banking services in their native or preferred language, ranging from Spanish, Ethiopian dialects to Vietnamese and more.
+In 2018, FirstBank launched its full-service Spanish Banking Center at its Goodyear branch, along with other Spanish and Asian Banking Centers, where customers can receive banking services in their native or preferred language, ranging from Spanish, Ethiopian dialects to Vietnamese and more.
 The bank also maintains an inclusive board of directors that reflects the diversity of both its employees and customers.
 Nearly 40 percent of the bank’s employee population represent different races, ethnicities, military statuses and abilities.
 To learn more about FirstBank’s diversity and inclusion efforts, visit efirstbank.com/about-firstbank/diversity.htm.

 The month-long event is first come, first served, while supplies last.
 No purchase necessary.
 Customers must mention Fiesta Friday to receive the free item.
 One free item per order, per party.